OpenVidu/openvidu-recording-server-endpoint/README.md

   - `POST /recording`: receives a recording as a MultiPart file and stores it locally.
   - `GET /recording/{recordingName}`: serves one recording with certain name.
   - `GET /recording/all`: returns an array with all the recording names for which the user has permissions.

+A simple security protocol is implemented in the backend.
+All REST methods are secured under Basic Authentication, and 2 users are predefined:

+- `user:pass`
+- `admin:admin`

+Any authenticated user can perform uploads.
+For downloads, user `admin` has the highest level of granted permissions, and therefore has access to all video recordings.
+User `user` has access to their own recorded videos only.